-- In some languages, such as Spanish, a double negative emphasizes the negative.
+- In some languages, such as English, a second negative in a clause cancels the first one, creating a positive sentence.
+So, "He is not unintelligent" means "He is intelligent." - In some languages, such as French and Spanish, two negative words in a clause do not cancel each other to become a positive.
 The Spanish sentence, "No vi a nadie," literally says "I did not see no one."
 It has both the word 'no' next to the verb and 'nadie,' which means "no one."
-The two negatives are seen as in agreement with each other, and the sentence means, "I did not see anyone." - In some languages, a second negative cancels the first one, creating a positive sentence.
-So, "He is not unintelligent" means "He is intelligent." - In some languages the double negative creates a positive sentence, but it is a weak statement.
-So, "He is not unintelligent" means, "He is somewhat intelligent." - In some languages, such as the languages of the Bible, the double negative can create a positive sentence, and often strengthens the statement.
-So, "He is not unintelligent" can mean "He is intelligent" or "He is very intelligent."
+The two negatives are seen as in agreement with each other, and the sentence means, "I did not see anyone." - In some languages, a double negative creates a stronger negative statement. - In some languages, a double negative creates a positive sentence, but it is a weak statement.
+So, "He is not unintelligent" means, "He is somewhat intelligent." - In some languages, including the languages of the Bible, a double negative can produce a stronger positive meaning than a simple positive statement.
+So, "He is not unintelligent" can mean "He is very intelligent."
+In this case, the double negative is actually the figure of speech called litotes.

-To translate sentences with double negatives accurately and clearly in your language, you need to know what a double negative means in the Bible and how to express the same idea in your language.
+Biblical Greek can do all of the above.
+So to translate sentences with double negatives accurately and clearly in your language, you need to know what each double negative means in the Bible and how to express the same idea in your language.